Charged with a First-Offense DWI in Houston?

 A Texas DWI attorney can lose their license to practice law by making claims the nature of being the “best” or being “top” in their legal field of practice if they aren’t able to demonstrate the proper certifications, education, experience, predetermined recommendations from other attorneys and judges, that are required to justify the use of such provocative terms.

-- Attorney Tad Nelson is an ACS/CHAL Forensic Lawyer Scientist, and so is Amber Spurlock.
+- Attorney Tad A. Nelson is an ACS/CHAL Forensic Lawyer Scientist, and so is Amber Spurlock.

-- Attorney Tad Nelson is Board Certified® in criminal law, and has been, for over 19 years.
+- Attorney Tad A. Nelson is Board Certified® in criminal law and has been, since 1995.

-- Attorney Tad Nelson recently earned his Masters Degree in Forensic Science.
+- Attorney Tad A. Nelson recently earned his Masters Degree in Forensic Science.

-- Attorney Tad Nelson is a founding member of the National DUI Lawyers Association.
+- Attorney Tad A. Nelson is a founding member of the National DUI Lawyers Association.

-- Attorney Tad Nelson is a graduate of the National College Of DUI Defense.
+- Attorney Tad A. Nelson is a graduate of the National College Of DUI Defense.

-- And this is all after graduating college and earning his law degree.
+- Moreover, this is all after graduating college and earning his law degree.

 Tad Nelson is one of the best DWI defense attorneys in Houston to talk with if you need help due to being charged with such a crime based on your perceived level of intoxication by law enforcement.